lolbunny385/Zootopia/monitor/README.md

 # Zootopia
-## This Project aims to deploy CDH cluster fully automated using ansible tools.
-### this role will deploy monitor system for you . what is the monitor system include:
+### this role will deploy monitor system for Benchmarking. what is the monitor system include:

-- telegraf service - collector metrics from servers.
+- telegraf service - collector metrics from servers. the telegraf include a config file the will send tags with the metrics, you should edit the tags for each test.The editing will be in telegraf.conf
 - influxdb - time series database that will aggregate the metrics.
 - grafana - dashboard that will print the metrics on graphs in a pretty UI screen.